abhishek-singh77/next-blog/README.md

+The Live website is here <a href = "https://next-blog-abhishek-singh77.vercel.app/"> BlogApp</a>

 # Next.js + Tailwind CSS Example

 This example shows how to use [Tailwind CSS](https://tailwindcss.com/) [(v3.0)](https://tailwindcss.com/blog/tailwindcss-v3) with Next.js.
 It follows the steps outlined in the official [Tailwind docs](https://tailwindcss.com/docs/guides/nextjs).